 Q: Can I skip applying niacinamide if my skin doesn’t agree with it?

-A: If your skin doesn’t agreed with niacinamide, then you can skip the step, and go ahead to applying your tretinoin.
+A: If your skin doesn’t agree with niacinamide, then you can skip the step, and go ahead to applying your tretinoin.
 But ensure you adequately hydrate your skin and allowing it to dry before applying your tretinoin.
 This is to protect your skin moisture-barrier and also to reduce tretinoin penetration in order not to incur irritation.

 You can apply a moisturizer in place of niacinamide, (if your skin hates niacinamide), then allow your skin to dry, before applying tretinoin.
 This is to protect skin barrier function and also limit tretinoin’s penetration to avoid irritation.